 Guidelines for Authors Preparing Manuscript Files in TeX

 It is your responsibility to proofread your page proofs.
-Our publication schedule allows approximately three weeks for proofreading.
 Your manuscript editor will provide you with instructions; the date by which the proofs must be returned will be in the schedule provided at the beginning of the process.
 If you have any questions that are not directly addressed here, consult The Chicago Manual of Style, 16th edition.
 The Press does not employ proofreaders.

 It is also your responsibility to obtain permissions and to submit these with the final manuscript.
 You must obtain permission for all material owned by others; this includes illustrations, tables, prose passages exceeding 300 words, and any poems or song lyrics, regardless of length.